-We wound up vacation to Santa Claus, Indiana, because of one bright and cheerful Christmas at least 20 years ago.
+We wound up on vacation to Santa Claus, Indiana, because of one bright and cheerful Christmas at least 20 years ago.
 My sister and I opened a present under the tree that was just a slip of paper in a box.
 At first, we assumed we were cheated out of a hard-earned gift from Santa.
 As we held it up to our dad’s video camera, questioning the whole purpose of the holiday, my parents prodded us to read the note.

 In my mother’s handwriting, Santa’s note said he was sending us all on a big trip that year.
 My sister and I got to pick the destination!
 Not surprisingly, we were beyond excited, and we immediately asked to use the computer to find theme parks.

 The usual suspects appeared on the list, but scrolling a little farther led us to Holiday World in Santa Claus, Indiana.
 My sister and I were still high on holiday spirit, so when we saw that this theme park had an entire section devoted just to Christmas, and that Santa was there year-round, we figured it would be perfect because we could have a fun trip to a theme park and thank Santa all in one go.
 Vacation to Santa Claus, IN here we come!
 Except…

 Our parents, surprised by our selection, explained that Santa had provided money for a trip that didn’t include airfare, so we needed to find a vacation within driving distance of our Arizona home.

 We wrote a thank you letter to Santa, and had a magical time in Disneyland that summer.
 But it didn’t stop my sister and me from wondering about a trip to Santa Claus and Holiday World.
 It became a long-running joke in our family whenever we talked about vacations or moving destinations—I’d even applied to Indiana University, and said if I went we’d finally get to experience the fabled park.